-16. Do a clothing swap.
-This is a simple way to get new clothes and accessories at absolutely not cost to you!
-Have a party with your friends and have everyone bring 3 – 4 articles of clothing and/or accessories they no longer wear.
+I love this simple way to get new clothes and accessories at absolutely no cost to you!
+Have a party with your friends and have everyone bring 3 – 4 articles of clothing and accessories they no longer wear.
 At the end of the evening, you’ll have gotten rid of things you don’t want and have new items to wear.

 Bonus tip: You can do this with your friends with kids’ clothes as well!

 Hang your towel up each day and allow it to dry.
 Launder it only every 4 – 6 days instead of every day.
-This saves money on laundry soap and energy costs.
-As a an added bonus, it also means less laundry for you!
+It saves money on laundry soap and energy costs.
+As a bonus, it also means less laundry for you!
 If they get musty, you can easily strip them to make them smell fresh again.

 While this is not huge savings, you can save as much as $0.50 per load of laundry washed with cold rather than hot.
 Of course, hot water cleans better, so use it more sparingly on those items which really need a good deep clean.

 Instead of spending money to go to the movies or even walking around the store because you are bored, find something to do at home.
 Play games with your kids.
 Find a new hobby.
 Spend time with your family and friends.

 It seems every store has a rewards card or app these days.
 If you aren’t signed up for them, you are missing out on savings.
 Some of them offer bonuses at the register and others after a certain number of trips or even a spending amount.

 Bonus tip: Use an app such as KeyRing instead of carrying every single keyfob on your ring.